Drive for Britain! UK scrambles for truckers amid supply woe

 Britain’s trucking industry is lobbying for truck drivers to be added to the “shortage occupation list,” which would make it easier to recruit drivers from Europe.
 There are similar calls from Britain’s farming and food processing industries, which are short of fruit-pickers and meat-packers.

-The Conservative government has so far refused, saying British workers should be trained to fill the jobs.
+The Conservative government has refused, saying British workers should be trained to fill the jobs.

-“We’ve continually allowed our domestic market to underperform by essentially having wages undercut by people coming in prepared to do the job for less, and in pretty bad conditions sometimes,” Transport Secretary Grant Shapps told lawmakers Wednesday.
+“We’ve continually allowed our domestic market to underperform by essentially having wages undercut by people coming in prepared to do the job for less, and in pretty bad conditions sometimes,” Shapps told lawmakers Wednesday.
 “And that’s the wider picture that we’re determined to resolve.”

 In an attempt to ease the shortage, the government has extended the number of hours drivers can work each week, increased trucker testing and “streamlined” the training process.
 One change means drivers no longer have to qualify on a rigid truck before moving up to huge tractor trailers.